bella-cockrell/tic-tac-toe/readme.md

 ## Information about the program

 We've coded the program in Ruby and are testing it with RSpec.
+For CI, we're also using Travis.

 Our Tic Tac Toe AI implements the Minimax algorithm and will never lose against the user.
 More information about Minimax can be found [here.](https://www.youtube.com/watch?v=l-hh51ncgDI)